COVID-19 Frequently Asked Questions

 Voluntary international travel may require disclosure of vaccination status and/or compliance with vaccination requirements to meet international location requirements and/or to comply with exceptions to travel processes in order to travel under University sponsorship and/or funding.

-Medical personnel in Student Health Services may ask and verify vaccination status for the following reasons:
+Medical personnel in The Center for Health and Well-Being may ask and verify vaccination status for the following reasons:

 - Making a medical diagnosis.